 The E-Reticle is the first system to provide in-situ measurements of electrostatic charges on the mask's surface throughout the entire production process.
 It measures the potential difference of four separate areas related to an outer ring on the mask's surface.
 This means it measures exactly those areas of the photomask that are at risk of an electrostatic discharge to occur.
 With an integrated real-time clock, memory, WLAN connection, and the provided software, it is easy to analyze the production process and pinpoint exactly where critical electrical potential differences occur.

 The E-Reticle is designed for routinely controlling the production process with regard to electrostatic problems.
 It is housed in a Reticle SMIF-compatible docking station, allowing it to be integrated into automated processes.
 This way, it can easily measure all steps a real photomask would undergo regularly.

-For use as a risk-analyzer in engineering or R&D, the E-Reticle is available in a manual docking station as well.
+For use as a risk-analyzer in engineering or R&D, the E-Reticle is available in a portable docking station as well.

 Contact us for further information!
 We are happy to make up an individual quote for you.